-PROVIDING RELIEF BY SUPPORTING VISUAL ARTISTS
+PROVIDING RELIEF BY SUPPORTING VISUAL ARTISTSPosted by Michael

 As a professional photographer, my workload is endless.
 There are many considerations to make throughout the day that affect the future of my business.
 For example, on days where I shoot photographs, I take every detail into account.
 It’s how I keep my clients satisfied, gain additional work, and tap into my well of creativity.
 At the end of the day, the last thing any creative working in the photography or film industry wants to concern themselves with is bookkeeping, marketing or reasoning with parties who want to rip us off.

 The sad reality is that these are all things that are of concern to photographers and filmmakers because they affect our bottom line, determine the success of our businesses, and keep the wolves away from our doorsteps.
 Making a living off the work we do requires protection to keep others from stealing our intellectual property and also from the IRS who may threaten to seize our businesses.
 That’s where the Case Act or H.R.
 3945 comes into play.
 The all-important bill will be marked up and voted on in the House if not derailed in upcoming weeks.
 To say that it is all-too-important for visual artists and the public to learn about is an understatement.

 What makes the bill important is that it provides creatives with a tool that helps fight infringements with a lesser value (under 15k) that don’t require extensive discovery.
 Avoiding costly federal proceedings are key as not all visual artists have the money it takes to fight infringement in federal courts.
 The streamlined process is better for them overall because it gives them a Small Claims Tribunal option.
 To be successful in enforcing The Case Act, you should register all of your images.
 If you haven’t, however, and don’t want to play the role of a victim, you can enlist the assistance of a Federal Small Claims Tribunal to hear your case with or without the guidance of an attorney.